SSD2015/TeamTheFank/InformalUsecase.md

 ##UC10.Achievement
 - PA: User
-- Usercan go to the achievement page to see that which group they have visit or not.
+- User can go to the achievement page to see that which group they have visit or not.